 Ownership Categories

-A more detailed look at LSM allows us to split LSM into: Major, Intermediate and Junior categories.
+A more detailed look at scale withing LSM allows us to split LSM into: Major, Intermediate and Junior categories.
 These categories largely speak for themselves, but typically, what they mean is:

-• Major are large organisations with a global reach, multiple mines and projects across multiple PU‘s/countries.
-Within this site, to be a major, a company must have gold production of >1moz or silver production >20moz in the last five years
+- Major are large organisations with a global reach, multiple mines and projects across multiple PU‘s/countries.
+On this site, to be a major, a company must have gold production of >1moz or silver production >20moz in the last five years

 In addition companies can be broken down into either “primary” or “secondary” types:

-• Secondary (any companies whose secondary objective is to explore, develop or mine gold and/or silver).
-In other words, gold and silver are a by-product of their primary activity, be that mining or investment in mining.
+- Secondary (any companies whose secondary objective is to explore, develop or mine gold and/or silver).
+In other words, gold and silver are a by-product of their primary mining activity, be that mining or investment in mining.
+These activities mostly include copper, zinc, lead and pgm mining.

 Restating Production Figures